Plumbers directory

 Our guide to avoiding a rogue installer...

 We should begin with an apology to all those conscientious people who provide a first class service.
 Unfortunately, there is a growing element who are getting the industry a poor reputation.
-Whether this be due to a lazy attitude, a general lack of knowledge or a general contempt for a good work ethic, these rogues prey on the vulnerability of people who know little about plumbing and therefore rely on apparent experts and advice.
+Whether this be due to a lazy attitude, a general lack of knowledge or a maybe a 'know-it-all who has a general contempt for a good work ethic.
+Rogues such as these prey on the vulnerability of people who know little about plumbing and therefore rely on expert advice.

 If you wish to purchase goods from us and have them installed by a fitter you are perfectly at liberty to do so.
 You should beware of installers who object to you buying your own goods for them to fit.
-Plumbers and installers often put a mark-up on goods they supply (a hidden profit on the job) and do not take kindly when deprived of this source of revenue.
+Plumbers and installers often enjoy a little bonus by putting a mark-up on goods they supply (a hidden profit on the job) and do not take kindly when deprived of this source of revenue.

 Always get more than one quote for a job and be prepared to so NO or walk away from a person who leaves you anything less than confident.

 Beware of those who think they know it all.
 You know, the 'been there, done that, know everything' over confident types.
 A person good at their trade does not need to show off.
-Over-confidence leades to assumption which leads to mistakes.
-A good tradesperson assumes nothing and makes all necessary examinations before formulating a decision.
+Over-confidence leads to assumption which leads to mistakes.
+A good tradesperson assumes nothing and conducts all necessary examinations before formulating a decision.

 Don't let somebody talk you into a state of confusion or blind you with science by 'bigging' the job up.
 Plumbing requires a requisite amount of knowledge and skill but it's not rocket science.